Roseate Villa – Luxury B&B bordering on boutique hotel and overlooking a vast park near central Bath.

 - Area: Tree-lined residential street next to the former royal hunting grounds of Henrietta Park, across the river from central Bath.
 The location is both quiet and secluded, and just a short walk away from Bath’s main attractions, plus the cafes, restaurants, and bars of the city center.
 Pulteney Bridge is a 5-minute stroll, while the Roman Baths and Bath Abbey are a 9-minute walk.

-- How To Get There: Take one of the frequent trains from London Paddington to Bath Spa station (1.5 hours) and then walk for 13 minutes (0.7 mile), or take a taxi.
+- How to Get There: Take one of the frequent trains from London Paddington to Bath Spa station (1.5 hours) and then walk for 13 minutes (0.7 mile), or take a taxi.

-- Handy To: Roman Baths, Bath Abbey, Victoria Art Gallery.
+- Handy to: Roman Baths, Bath Abbey, Victoria Art Gallery.

-The Roseate Villa – The Basics
+Roseate Villa – The Basics

 - Ages: While many of the guests tend to be couples or travelers on a city break, families with children can be accommodated in some of the rooms.